EraseMugshots | How to Remove Mugshots from the Internet

 If you are unfamiliar with de-indexing it is the process of alerting Google that a particular piece of content within their search results has either been altered or removed from the internet.
 After the de-indexing process is finalizing you will no longer see any information reference this arrest on that particular website in the future.

-Yes, each removal solution is backed by Erase Mugshots’s 100% guarantee.
+Each removal solution is backed by Erase Mugshots’s 100% guarantee.

 Should our team fail to remove your information (very rare as we do not take on cases we know we cannot complete) the client is issued a refund for the full amount in which they initially paid.

-If your mugshot should ever reappear on the website(s) EraseMugshots.com removed you from there is never any additional fees or costs involved.
+If your mugshot should ever reappear on the website(s) EraseMugshots.com removed you from there are never any additional fees or costs involved.
 Our monitoring software is alerted of any republications.
 Most of the time we remove the information (if reappearing) before you (the client) noticed.